Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \subsection{Convenient diagrams corresponding to a fixed Heegaard decomposition}

 The next step in proving Theorem~\ref{thm:MainConv} is to relate convenient Heegaard diagrams which are derived from the same Heegaard decomposition but not necessarily from the same essential pair-of-pants Heegaard diagram.
+This is the most demanding part of the proof of Theorem~\ref{thm:MainConv}, since now we need to work in the four-punctured sphere as opposed to the three-punctured sphere (as in Subsection~\ref{ssec:fix}).

 \begin{thm} Suppose that ${\mathcal {U}}$ is a fixed Heegaard decomposition of the 3--manifold $Y$, which contains no $S^1\times S^2$--summand.
-If $\DD _i$ are convenient diagrams of $Y$ derived from the essential pair-of-pants diagrams $(\Sigma , \alphak _i ,\betak _i)$ $(i=1,2)$ both corresponding to ${\mathcal {U}}$ then $\DD_1$ and $\DD_2$ are nicely connected. \end{thm}
+If $\DD _i$ are convenient diagrams of $Y$ derived from the essential pair-of-pants diagrams $(\Sigma , \alphak _i ,\betak _i)$ $(i=1,2)$ both corresponding to ${\mathcal {U}}$, then $\DD_1$ and $\DD_2$ are nicely connected. \end{thm}

-According to Lemma~\ref{lem:conn} (which rests on Theorem~\ref{t:luo}) two essential pair-of-pants diagrams determining the same Heegaard decomposition can be connected by a sequence of essential diagrams, where the consecutive terms differ by a flip of one of the curve systems.
+According to Lemma~\ref{lem:conn} (which rests on Theorem~\ref{t:luo}) two essential pair-of-pants diagrams determining the same Heegaard decomposition can be connected by a sequence of essential pair-of-pants diagrams, where the consecutive terms differ by a flip of one of the curve systems.

-Suppose therefore that we would like to connect two $\betak$--convenient diagrams which are derived from pair-of-pants decompositions $(\Sigma ,\alphak , \betak )$ and $(\Sigma ,\alphak ', \betak )$ such that $\alphak, \alphak '$ and $\betak$ are markings, and $\alphak '$ is given by applying a flip to one of the curves in $\alphak$.
+Thus, we need to connect two $\betak$--convenient diagrams which are derived from pair-of-pants decompositions $(\Sigma ,\alphak , \betak )$ and $(\Sigma ,\alphak ', \betak )$, so that $\alphak, \alphak '$ and $\betak$ are markings, and $\alphak '$ is given by applying a flip to one of the curves in $\alphak$.
 Let $S$ denote the 4--punctured sphere in which the flip takes place, i.e. $S$ is the union of two pair-of-pants components of $\Sigma - \alphak$.
 According to Theorem~\ref{t:convconn} we can assume that away from $S$ (i.e. for all basepoint pairs outside of $S$) and for all $\betak$--pair-of-pants we apply the same choices for the two convenient diagrams.
 Hence all differences between the convenient diagrams are localized in $S$.